 Taking care of ill or elderly relatives is a complicated and stressful situation.
 That stress is compounded in the case of long-distance caregiving.
 As more and more adult children care for their elderly parents, this issue is becoming more common.

-According to a survey conducted by the MetLife Mature Market Institute and the National Alliance for Caregiving, long-distance caregivers experience negative impacts on their time, finances, and work schedules.
+According to a survey conducted by the MetLife Mature Market Institute and the National Alliance for Caregiving, long-distance caregiving can result in negative impacts on time, finances, and work schedules.
 Despite this, over half of these caregivers see their loved ones at least a few times a month, and over 75% help with basic services such as shopping, cooking, and transportation, spending 22 hours on these aspects of caregiving alone.

-If you are managing long-distance care, here are a few things to keep in mind.
+If you are managing long-distance caregiving, here are a few things to keep in mind.